tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 in such a way so as to maximize the size of the anonymity set where possible.
 This means client-facing servers should use the same ECHConfig for as many hosts as possible.
-An attacker can distinguish two hosts that have different ECHConfig values based on the ClientECH.config_id value.
+An attacker can distinguish two hosts that have different ECHConfig values based on the ClientECH.key_id value.
 This also means public information in a TLS handshake is also consistent across hosts.
 For example, if a client-facing server services many backend origin hosts, only one of which supports some cipher suite, it may be possible to identify that host based on